Go Home! Go Shop! Buy, buy, buy now. Archive this! Link Me! About LaLa (everything you wanted to know, but were afraid to ask)

 Entertainment

-Catholic Priests Compete in Reality TV Show: Lead Us Not Into Temptation
+in Reality TV Show:

 A new show pits wayward priests against one another in a smorgasbord of physical and psychological temptation.
 Vatican City cries foul.